 I don’t know about your dogs, but ours is a VERY messy eater.
 I’m not sure why, but kibble and water just can’t seem to stick in this girl’s bowls.
 Therefore, we were forced to get her a placemat.
 There are tons of different styles and shapes, personalized options, some that match your home decor and others more simple like ours.
 We went with a navy-colored, flexible rubber dog placemat to put underneath her bowl.
 It prevents them from sliding and catches all crumbs and water spilled during mealtime.

 Despite her size, Molly believes she is the smallest of lapdogs, and while this is fine and dandy on the couch at home, it is less than ideal while riding in the car.
 She will stop at nothing to crawl into the front seat, making any car ride, no matter how short, a two-person endeavor.
-That’s why we got her a seatbelt.
-It easily attaches to her harness and clicks into the existing backseat buckles.
+That’s why we got her a Zipline Vehicle Pet Restraint.
+It easily attaches to her harness and clips onto the handles on either side of the vehicle.
 This way, she can’t reach us in the front, making it a safer trip for all involved.